LucasJanin/Flickr2DayOne/README.md

 ## WARNING ##

 I'm working on a new version using Day One CLI, this includes the photo, tag and GPS data.
-No more edition is needed except repositinng the photo in the post if you want.
+No more edition is needed except repositionning the photo in the post if you want.
 I will update the code very soon.

 # Flickr2DayOne